gschueler/edam/docs/how-it-works.md

 `toc.conf`

 :    This uses a simple non-markdown text format to list the source files in the order they should appear in the generated HTML docs.
-This file will be generated if it does not exist.
 You can change the order of pages in the `toc.conf`, but the contents must match the source files in the directory, otherwise a warning will be printed (e.g. file is added or removed).

+     Format:

+         X:file.md:Title
+         ...

+     X is a number, although this number is ignored and the line ordering is used for the chapter order.

 `toc.txt`